evan-buss/download-server-client/README.md

 ### BYE

 - Tells the server to close connection and exits the client program afterwards
+- **Protocol**
+  - The client sends a string terminated by a return character.
+  - The server reads the string until the newline character and checks its validity
 - **Response**: Server Closes Connection

 ### PWD